justinmclean/gravitino/web/README.md

 yarn start
 ```

-### Static HTML Export
+### Static HTML export

-Command `next export` allows you to export your app to static HTML, which can be run standalone without the need of a Node.js server.
+Use the `next export` command to export your app to static HTML, enabling it to run standalone without requiring a Node.js server.

-`next export` will generate an `dist` directory, which can be served by any static hosting service.
+The `next export` command generates a `dist` directory, which any static hosting service can serve.

 ```bash
 yarn dist